bmxdemo/bmxproject/logbook/postings/20170425_noise_temp/index.md

   ambiguity between added noise from the attenuator and aliased noise from not having the bandpass last.
-The difference between Figs 2 and 3 shows that the attenuator adds only ~10 K, while switching the bandpass and lowpass and removing the attenuator reduces the noise to 60 K. So I think both are an issue.
+The difference between Figs 2 and 3 shows that the attenuator adds only ~10 K, while switching the bandpass and lowpass and removing the attenuator reduces the noise by 60 K. So I think both are an issue.

 <hr>